This section describes how to get data into Vision 42. Under the input tab you can do this manually:

 URLs are similar to SFTP:

 Available variants, including TLS: FTP and FTPS.
 The former is insecure and thus not recommended.
 Only extended passive mode is supported (EPSV and EPRT).
+For large directories, the MLSD command is essential.

-The file: URL is used internally to process received data.
-It allows administrators to pause or slow down all network input.
+The file:{app} URL is used internally to process received data and media files.
+It allows administrators to pause, slow down, or block all network input.